 Listen to a podcast of our tips for top things to do in Montreal:

 The Montreal Museum of Fine Arts is a must-see, especially the collection of Inuit sculptures and Canadian landscapes by the pioneering Group of Seven.
-Or see the Musée d’art contemporain de Montréal’s abstract paintings by Les Automatistes, who kick-started the city’s embrace of modernity.
+Also check out the Musée d’art contemporain de Montréal’s abstract paintings by Les Automatistes.
+They kick-started the city’s embrace of modernity.

 The three Montreal culinary specialities are poutine, smoked meat and bagels.